The Polymatroid Representation of a Greedoid, and Associated Galois Connections: Proof of Proposition

-One can use this to prove the following via the law of diminishing returns. \intervalprop* \begin{proof} The argument from \cite{korte1985polymatroid} uses only the fact that the marginal return of any continuation under a feasible word is always one.
+One can use this to prove the following via the law of diminishing returns. \begin{proposition}[\cite{korte1985polymatroid}] Suppose $\glang$ is a greedoid with any polymatroid representation $\rho:2^\univ\to\mathbb{R}$, then it possesses the interval property. \end{proposition} \begin{proof} The argument from \cite{korte1985polymatroid} uses only the fact that the marginal return of any continuation under a feasible word is always one.
 Specifically, let $X \subseteq Y \subseteq Z$ be such that $X!\cap\glang$, $Y!\cap\glang$, and $Z!\cap\glang$ are non-empty.
 Then, take any $x\notin Z$ satisfying the premise of Eq.~\ref{eq:alt-int}.
 From the law of diminishing returns,